bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:33 PM CT, April 23</p>
+<p class="updated_time"> Latest data: 03:13 PM CT, April 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 80°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Tomorrow is expected to be 11° *colder* than today.

 Currently:

 - 80°
-- Breezy and Mostly Clear
+- Breezy and Partly Cloudy
-- 43% humidity
+- 46% humidity
 - 17 mph wind
-- 25% cloud cover
+- 39% cloud cover
-- 39 AQI 🟩
+- 44 AQI 🟩
-- 0.07 inches of rain expected in the next 48 hours
+- 0.26 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>